dminGod/BigData_Docker_Scripts/README.md

-# BigData_Docker_Scripts
+# BigData Docker Scripts
-This has docker scripts to setup big data projects
+This repo has common scripts for setting up and installing docker containers for different types of apps.